WHAT INCOTERMS YIELD?

 CPT

 The term Carriage Paid To, also known as CPT, is used for any mode of transportation, including multimodal transportation.
-Under this term, the seller is responsible for all transportation costs to the agreed upon place of destination, as well as for obtaining licenses and documentation for export from the nation of origin and for customs operations always for export.
+Under this term, the seller is responsible for all transportation costs to the agreed upon place of destination, as well as for obtaining licenses and documentation for export from the nation of origin and for customs clearance always for export.

 The risk of loss or damage of the goods passes from the buyer to the seller once the goods are delivered to the first carrier.
-The seller is not responsible for the cost of insuring goods during transportation.
+The seller is not responsible for the cost of insuring the goods during transportation.

 The wording of this term of surrender is considered complete with an indication of the agreed place of destination (e.g., CPT Paris).